Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 5. Fiddle with the application to get it back to its previous state.
 6. Carry on.

-In a livecoding environment, the application is never stopped, which immediately eliminates steps 1, 4 and 5.
-Instead, small code changes are immediately reflected in the running program.
+In a livecoding environment, the application is never stopped, which eliminates steps 1, 4 and 5.
+Instead, small code changes (which can be as granular as recompiling a single function) are immediately reflected in the running program.
 Step 3 is often instantaneous because only the changed parts of the program must be recompiled.
 In theory, then, you can develop an entire application while it continuously runs in the background, without ever waiting for code to recompile.
 This makes the development process more fluid and interactive, with minimal downtime.

 In Common Lisp, the workflow might look something like this: